 Is the Juice From This Plant Acidic or Alkaline?

 The juice from this plant is alkaline.
-It actively neutralizes excess acidity in the body, which explains its frequent association with detoxification benefits.
+It actively neutralizes excess acidity in the body, which is why those who believe in traditional medicine are quick to point out its detoxification benefits.

 Does It Contain Sugar?